Developing a stronger community through reading

 Who picks the books?

 A selection committee made up of community members representing all participating counties reviews books based on broad criteria that include:

 - A major author with a body of work, or an author who has received lasting literary recognition

-- An author or recognized experts on the author, who would be willing to engage in discussion with readers at several events
+- An author or recognized experts on the author who would be willing to engage in discussion with readers at several events

-- A book that is easily discussable
+- A book that is easily discussed

-- A book that is accessible to emerging adult readers (up to a high school reading level)
+- A book that is accessible to emerging adult readers up to a high school reading level

 One Book, Your Vote

-The selection committee then narrows the list to 3-5 finalists that are sent to the regional steering committee to plan for a public vote during the month of August each year.
+The selection committee narrows the list to 3-5 finalists that are then sent to the regional steering committee to plan for a public vote during the month of August each year.